open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 ## Meetups

 ## News
+News is where you can view any posts made by any users.
+Click [here](news.md) to learn more about News.

 ## Achievement
 The Library is home to the community's collection of media and other resources.
 Click [here](achievement.md) to learn more about Achievements.